ELELAB/mavisp_accessory_tools/README.md

 - **af\_tools**: A directory containing utilities to generate or process AlphaFold model structures for downstream local interaction analysis.
 More specifically:
 	1. mavisp\_af3: a toolkit for processing the .zip package obtained from the AlphaFold3 server.
 It converts the predicted structures from .cif to .pdb, computes pdockq2 scores for multi-chain models, and outputs a summary table collecting all available confidence metrics for each generated structure.
 	2. mavisp\_afmultimer: a toolkit that generates protein complex structures with AlphaFold-Multimer from provided FASTA sequences, computes pdockq2 scores, and outputs a summary table of confidence metrics in the same format as mavisp\_af3.
+- **uniprot2refseq**: a script to retrieve the correct refseq ID given a uniprot ID - to use before the mavisp_automatization step to ensure the proper match between identifiers

 ## Citations